funRiceGenes/funRiceGenes.github.io/_posts/D/2015-01-20-DLT~OsGRAS-32~D62~GS6~SMOS2.md

     + DLT physically interacts with OSH15 to co-regulate many genes in seedlings and internodes
     + OSH15 targets and promotes the expression of the BR receptor gene BR INSENSITIVE1 (OsBRI1), and DLT facilitates this regulation in a dosage-dependent manner
     + Taken together, our results suggest that DLT interacts with OSH15, which functions in the lower internodes, to modulate rice internode elongation via orchestrating BR signaling and metabolism
+    + Wide Grain 3, a GRAS Protein, Interacts with DLT to Regulate Grain Size and Brassinosteroid Signaling in Rice.
+    + Moreover, we found that WG3 directly interacts with DWARF AND LOW-TILLERING (DLT), a previously reported GRAS protein, and a genetic experiment demonstrated that WG3 and DLT function in a common pathway to regulate grain size

 * **Connection**
     + __DLT~OsGRAS-32~D62~GS6~SMOS2__, __OsKOS4~OsKO1__, [Identification and characterization of dwarf 62, a loss-of-function mutation in DLT/OsGRAS-32 affecting gibberellin metabolism in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=Identification and characterization of dwarf 62, a loss-of-function mutation in DLT/OsGRAS-32 affecting gibberellin metabolism in rice%5BTitle%5D), The expression levels of gibberellin (GA) biosynthetic genes including OsCPS1, OsKS1, OsKO1, OsKAO, OsGA20ox2/SD1 and OsGA2ox3 were significantly increased in d62 mutant